elisa-tech/BASIL/README.md

 # BASIL

-A tool developed to manage software related work items, design their traceability towards specifications and ensure completeness of analysis.
+A tool developed to manage software related work items, design their traceability towards specifications and source code and ensure completeness of analysis.

-It comes with a web user interface to provide a simplified view of work item relationships and with a REST web api to simplify the integration in other toolchains.
+It comes with a web user interface to provide a simplified view of work item relationships and with a REST api to simplify the integration in other toolchains.

 ## What is it for?

 With BASIL you can decompose a Software Component Specification (or source code directly) in snippets and assign to each one a set of desired work items.

 BASIL will help you on identifying gaps and on tracking progress.

+## Differentiating Factors

+- Web User Interface
+- HTTP REST Api (to simplify integration in automated workflows)
+- User management
+- Granular user permissions (e.g restrict access to critical info or provide read account to an assessor)
+- Manage multiple work items in the same place (see **Supported Work Items**)
+- Work items history and lifecycle (keep track of any changes and support work items states like new, in progress, in review, ...)
+- Test Infratructure (To run your test and track results in the same place where you define requirements)
+- Support multiple test environment (Container, Virtual Machines, Physical Hardwares)
+- Trace tests executed on external test infrastructures (GitlabCI, Github Actions, Testing Farm, KernelCI)
+- Collaboration (comments, notifications)
+- Clarifies gaps (each relationship support a percentage of completeness)
+- Impact analysis of specification changes and automatic fix of warnings
+- Parallelize teams work (supporting multiple mapping views)
+- Export in SPDX Model 3

 ## Supported Work Items